 It’s the hardest thing to watch your kids get hurt.

 More so when it’s emotional hurt, I think.
 And I am just at the beginning of this parenting thing!
 This was one of the (many) reasons I decided to homeschool.
 So he wouldn’t have to deal with bullies at school.
 We won’t let it get us down, though.

 We will be back at the park.
 We’ll see these same kids again.
-I know they are good kids and, obviously, this can happen with the best of them!
-I know my son warms up slowly and it takes him a while to feel comfortable.
+They are good kids and, obviously, this can happen with the best of them!
+My son warms up slowly and it takes him a while to feel comfortable.
 I know this about him, so I can try hard to be on time for him, even early, to anything with large groups.
 If he can connect with just one kid before others get there, it makes a world of difference.

-Sometimes he can be so outgoing, I forget he’s a shy guy at heart.
+Sometimes he can be so outgoing and I forget he’s a shy guy at heart.
 I’m definitely keeping him in karate!
-His awesome teachers there have been helping him speak up & know what to do in this type of situation.
-I highly recommend Rod Sanford Martial Arts in Soquel!
+His awesome teachers there have been helping him speak up and know what to do in this type of situation.
+If you live in the area, I highly recommend Rod Sanford Martial Arts in Soquel, CA!
 They are amazing!!

 I later spoke to him about what would he do if he had been there earlier?
 If he had been part of the group of boys playing and someone else had been the last one there who was deemed “the bad guy”.
 He wasn’t sure, so I suggested he might try to include him and make him feel welcome.
 He might ask the other boys to stop attacking him.

-*If you’re confused about his going to school and homeschooling, we’re part of a homeschooling alternative school.
+*If you’re confused about his going to school and homeschooling, we’re part of a homeschooling public charter school.